iit-DLSLab/robotlib/README.md

     sudo apt install build-essential

 ## Usage
 Before using Robotlib, you need to install the glue code associated to the robot you want to control.
-For example, if you want to control the Aliengo quadruped robot you can follow the instructions [here-TODO](TODO) to install its glue code.
+For example, if you want to control the Aliengo quadruped robot you can follow the instructions [here](https://gitlab.advr.iit.it/dls-lab/aliengo-commons/-/tree/develop_aliengolib/aliengolib#installation) to install its glue code.
 Essentially, to install a glue code you just need to compile it with `make install`.

 If you don't want to install any glue code but you just want to play aroud with Robotlib you can use one of the dummy robots defined in Robotlib: a dummy quadruped or a dummy hexapod.
 Their (dummy) glue code is already installed when you install Robotlib.